File keywords.rb, line 83

 The case statement operator.
 Case statements consist of an optional

-condition, which is in the position of an argument to case
+condition, which is in the position of an argument to case,

-and zero or more when
+and zero or more when clauses.
+The first when

 clause to match the condition (or to evaluate to Boolean truth, if the